zitadel/zitadel-examples/nextjs/README.md

 > Note that we get a clientId but no clientSecret because it is not needed for our authentication flow.

+Now go to Token settings and check the checkbox for **User Info inside ID Token** to get your users name directly on authentication.

 ## Environment

 Create a file `.env` in the root of the project and add the following keys to it.
+You can find your Issuer Url on the application detail page in console.

 ```
 NEXTAUTH_URL=http://localhost:3000
+ZITADEL_ISSUER=[yourIssuerUrl]
 ZITADEL_CLIENT_ID=[yourClientId]
 ```